-What Are the Divorce Tax Law Changes?
+What Is The Divorce Tax Law About?

-The divorce tax law changes affect how the federal government treats alimony payments as income for taxation.
+The divorce tax law changes affected how the federal government treats alimony payments as income for taxation.
 For new divorces and new alimony orders, alimony is no longer deductible from income for tax purposes by the person who pays alimony.
 Instead, the party paying alimony must pay taxes on the alimony payments as though it is their income.

 Conversely, the person receiving alimony no longer has to claim alimony payments that they receive as a part of their income.
 Instead, they are free to accept the payments tax-free.